iSECPartners/LibTech-Auditing-Cheatsheet/README.md

+# Meta

+The canonical, 'up-to-date' version is located at https://github.com/iSECPartners/LibTech-Auditing-Cheatsheet You are encouraged to improve the document and submit pull requests.

+The README.md document may be converted to html using ./build_html.py The HTML version contains minor formatting changes not possible in markdown.
+The Markdown version should be edited and is considered authoritative.

+The Github-styled markdown version of the document is generally sufficient, although formatting in Appendix A is improved in the HTML version.

 # Introduction

 This list is intended to be a list of additional or more technical things to look for when auditing extremely high value applications.
 The applications may involve operational security for involved actors (such as law enforcement research), extremely valuable transactions (such as a Stock Trading Application), societal issues that could open users to physical harassment (such as a Gay Dating Application), or technologies designed to be used by journalists operating inside repressive countries.